By using this site, you agree to the Privacy Policy and Terms of Use.

 Puppy Feeding Chart: Quick Reference

-The following puppy feeding chart provides a quick overview of how much to feed your puppy based on their age and breed size.
-These amounts are approximate guidelines for complete dry kibble — always check the specific feeding guide on your puppy food packaging, as calorie content varies between brands.
+The puppy feeding chart below gives you a quick overview of how much food to feed based on your puppy’s age and breed size.
+These amounts are approximate guidelines for complete dry kibble.
+Always check the specific feeding guide on your puppy food packaging, as calories vary from brand to brand.

 Important: These are general guidelines.
 Always refer to the feeding guide on your specific puppy food packaging and consult your vet for personalised advice, especially if your puppy has specific health requirements.